Randomization of Approximate Bilinear Computation for Matrix Multiplication: Randomization of bilinear computation for matrix multiplication

-where the last equality once again uses the unitary invariance of the Frobenius norm.
+where the equality once again uses the unitary invariance of the Frobenius norm, and the last inequality follows from the definitions of $\eta$ and the triangle inequality.
 This proves (ii).
 Fix $\Abf, \Bbf \in B_\mu^{(mn)}$.
 Applying the triangle inequality to \eqref{eq:guarantee-pf-2} and using the definition of $\eta$, we get